Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Associated Press

-Monday’s intense, hours-long assault marked a sudden military escalation in Russia’s assault on Ukraine.
-It came a day after Putin called the explosion Saturday on the huge bridge connecting Russia to its annexed territory of Crimea a “terrorist act” masterminded by Ukrainian special services.
+Speaking in a video call with members of Russia’s Security Council, Putin said the Russian military launched “precision weapons” from the air, sea and ground to target key energy and military command facilities.

-Putin, speaking in a video call with members of Russia’s Security Council, said the Russian military launched “precision weapons” from the air, sea and ground to target key energy and military command facilities.
+But the intense hours-long barrage on major cities hit residential areas and critical infrastructure facilities alike, portending a major surge in the war amid a successful Ukrainian counteroffensive in recent weeks.

-But the sustained barrage on major cities hit residential areas and critical infrastructure facilities alike, portending a major surge in the war amid a successful Ukrainian counteroffensive in recent weeks.
+The Ukrainian General Staff said 84 cruise missiles and 24 drones were use in the barrage.
+Ukrainian forces shot down 56 aerial targets, it said.

 Moscow’s war in Ukraine is approaching its eight-month milestone, and the Kremlin has been reeling from humiliating battlefield setbacks in areas of eastern Ukraine it is trying to annex.